mjfwebb/twitch-bot/docs/COMMANDS.md

 ### %user% and %target%

-You can use `%user%` and `%target` in the message text as placeholders for the command user and the user name of the command target.
+You can use `%user%` and `%target%` in the message text as placeholders for the command user and the user name of the command target.
 For example: `!addcommand wave %user% waves at %target%`.
 This would then be used like `!wave FriendlyChatter` with the result `Athano waves at FriendlyChatter`.

 ### %sound:<name>%